-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+X

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2014.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2015.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT X X
+С8Д SAT or ACT Х Х Gubillittou

-C8A ACT only
+ACT only

-C8A SAT only
+SAT only

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or

-ACT X
+ACT

-C8A SAT Subject Tests only
+C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2014, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with Writing Component required

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted Х
+C8B C8B C8B If your institution will make use of for Fall 2015, please indicate which in the admissions process): ACT with Writing Component requal ACT with Writing component reconnected ACT with or without Writing component Please indicate how your institution. ch ONE of the follo uired mmended onent accepted wing applies: (rega X mponent; check all e writing score v

-CRC Please indicate how your institution will use the SAT or ACT writing component: chec k all that annly.
-COC r lease illulcate flow your manuallon i WIII USE LITE SAT or Act withing component, chec r all that apply.
+C8C For adminaion SAT essay ACT essay

-C8C C8C For admission
+For admission

-C8C For placement C8C For advising
+For placement For advising

-C8C In place of an application essay
+In place of an application essay

-C8C As a validity check on the application essay
+CoC As a validity check on the

+application essay

-C8C No college policy as of now
+No college policy as of now

 C8C Not using essay component

-SAT essay ACT essay

-C8D In addition, does y our institution use applicants test scores s for acade mic advising?
+COD In addition, does your institution uea annlicante' tae t ecores for acade mic advising?

-C8D Yes No Х
+C8D in addition, does your institution Yes No

+COD X 140

+1

-C8E Latest date by which SAT or ACT scores must be received for fall- C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be re ceived for fall-

+C8E Latest date by which SAT Subject t Test scores must be received for

+fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F SAT/ACT required for Honors College and for some majors.
+If necessary, use this space to cla SAT/ACT required for honors coll e recommended for some students,

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+Please indicate which tests your insti tution uses for place ment (e.g., state test rs):

 C8G SAT X

-C8G ACT Χ
+ACT Х

-C8G SAT Subject Tests
+SAT Subject Tests

-C8G AP Χ
+C8G Х

-C8G CLEP Χ
+CLEP X 1

-C8G Institutional Exam Χ
+Institutional Exam Х

 C8G State Exam (specify):